FLAMEGPU/FLAMEGPU2-docs/src/guide/agent-functions/agent-communication.rst

           pyflamegpu.message_out.setKey(pyflamegpu.getVariableInt("bucket"))
           return pyflamegpu.ALIVE

 Messages assigned keys outside of the bounds have undefined behaviour.
-If using ``SEATBELTS`` error checking, an exception will be raised.
+If using ``FLAMEGPU_SEATBELTS`` error checking, an exception will be raised.

 Spatial Messaging
 =================